elektrotehnika/digel-asic-labs-fa24/lab3/README.md

 To exercise your skills understanding synthesis and how to interact with *Yosys* using Hammer, synthesize your design at two separate design points:

 1. Instantiate your divider to be a 4-bit divider and synthesize it.
-Copy the *reports* subdirectory as *report_4-bit*.
+Copy all post-syntesis reports to `ans/Q5/rpt4` directory.
 2. Instantiate your divider to be a 32-bit divider and synthesize it.
-Copy the *reports* subdirectory as *report_32-bit*.
+Copy all post-syntesis reports to `ans/Q5/rpt32` directory.

 Refer to the YAML files and general flow from the GCD example design.

 ## Questions

+Solutions for lab questions should be submitted electronically using **GitHub**.
+Submit your answers to the following questions by writing the corresponding answers to `ans/Q*/Q*.md` (use the `ans/Q*/` directory for additional files) files and performing a `git commit` and  `git push`.
+Feel free to use [Markdown](https://www.markdownguide.org/cheat-sheet/) for formatting.
+When you finish with the lab exercise, please `git tag` your last commit with the tag name *lab3* in order to mark the deliverable. **Otherwise, the last commit before the lab due date will be chosen as the deliverable.**

+Also, remember to include a short explanation of each answer (2-4 sentences) with your responses to the lab questions.
+When asked to write Verilog, include the module definition.
+There is no single solution, so individual solutions will vary. **Collaboration is fine, but your solution should be your own.**

 ### Question 1: Understanding the Algorithm